A Unique City Guide Of Palma – Mallorca

 Palma Old Town

 Just beyond Gaudi’s ark (La Seu) are a tangle of cobbled streets no heels should tackle, since once you start exploring you won’t be able to resist a maze-walk of curiosity around an area that began its current life in the fourteenth century.
 Romans, Arabs, Greeks and Phoenicians left their mark over the centuries in one way or another, particularly in the food and heritage, but the old town is predominantly gothic in architecture and as preserved as a good jar of pickle – very few ugly modern buildings have wormed their way into the streets of Palma.
 The streets are narrow and the walls are high but catch a glimpse through the archways or open doors and you’ll see an abundance of pretty courtyards and ornately glamorous staircases crying out for a Chanel photo-shoot.
 There are a couple of hidden gems too, worth getting your map out for, like the Jardí del Bisbe (or Bishops Garden) a few streets behind La Seu – a quiet little garden haven, charmingly rustic and maybe in need of a jet-wash but nevertheless a sanctum of tranquility only streets away from the selfie-sticks and cruise-ship cronies.
-Or the Arab Baths, one of the few traces of 10th century Islamic roots left in the city, and an excellent €2.50’s-worth of a glimpse into old high-society, once the privately owned baths of a rich merchant, and much of it still in tact.
+Or visit the Arab Baths, one of the few traces of 10th-century Islamic roots left in the city, and an excellent €2.50’s-worth of a glimpse into old high-society, once the privately-owned baths of a rich merchant, and much of it still intact.

 TIPS : There are several boutique style hotels in this area with amazing courtyards and private roof terraces.
 Here are some of my favourite…

-Palacio Ca Sa Galesa – set in a 16th century palace which you would be forgiven for thinking was just a garage door.
+Palacio Ca Sa Galesa – set in a 16th-century palace which you would be forgiven for thinking was just a garage door.
 But, as I said – the good bits are all hidden around here.
 There’s a roof terrace and luxury spa in a vaulted cellar.

 Santa Clara Urban Hotel & Spa – a little more affordable, jacuzzi’s in the living room and a rooftop terrace.
 I said Jacuzzi’s in the living room!